What’s the difference between the enneagram 8w9 and the 9w8? In this blog, we’re comparing the 8w9, The Bear, with the 9w8, The Referee.

 Because the 8w9 is an 8 at their core, they go to aggression and withdraw is stress.
 When they become burnt out, the 8w9 will take less action and become focused on attaining more information to feel in control.

 This is different for the 9w8.
 In stress, the 9w8 will go to numbness and silence.
 Often repressing their aggression.

 I like to call the 9w8 “The Hammerhead.”
 But commonly known as The Referee, the 9w8 takes on the appearance of the challenger in many ways.
 While peaceful and accepting at their core, the 9w8 appears assertive, loud, protective, sarcastic, and energetic.

-It is important for 9w8s to challenge themselves, physically and mentally.
+9w8s need to challenge themselves, physically and mentally.
 Make time to be with people who get you to challenge yourself.

 Because the 9w8 is a 9 at their core, they go to numbness and comfort in stress.
 When they become burnt out, the 9w8 will try to maintain a sense of peace by comforting themselves and indulging.

 This differs from the 8w9 because they won’t seek out comfort in the physical form, rather, they seek peace of mind by attaining information and resources.